Frequently Asked Questions

 Do I need to report tax-exempt interest?

-What is the difference between qualified and ordinary dividends?
+What is the difference between qualified and non-qualified dividends?

-In 2003, Congress lowered the tax rates for most dividends and long-term capital gains.
+The main difference between qualified and non-qualified dividends is how the IRS applies the method of taxation.
+Qualified dividends are taxed at the same rate as long-term capital gains while non-qualified dividends are taxed at the Tax payer's ordinary income rate.
 Dividends and long-term gains from equities, traditional preferred stocks, stock funds and foreign stocks that trade on a U.S. exchange may qualify for the reduced rate.

 The percentage of qualified and non-qualified income from mutual funds is based on the underlying assets within the fund portfolio.
 Generally, most distributions from stock funds are qualified, while most distributions from bond funds are non-qualified and balanced fund distributions are a mixture.

-For amounts withheld in excess of the foreign tax withholding treaty rate, the taxpayer generally has to submit a request for a refund to the foreign taxing authority.
+You may be permitted to claim a credit or take a deduction on your tax return.
+For amounts withheld in excess of the foreign tax withholding treaty rate, you generally have to submit a request for a refund to the foreign taxing authority.
 Each country has different filing requirements; contact your qualified tax professional for more information.

 I have a joint account with another person, and the 1099 was issued to me.
 Can Edward Jones issue a 1099 to the other person for his or her portion of the income?